The Castle (1997 Australian film): Themes

 The Castle can be seen as a social study on the lives and aspirations of the inhabitants of suburban Australia.
 The central character, Darryl Kerrigan, ties into the stereotypical depiction of an "Aussie battler", a man who will protect and serve his family through bold and sometimes ruthless assertion.
-The Aussie battler will at times face challenges or adversity, often in the face of oppressive government or economic hardship.
-Kerrigan, and to a lesser extent his wife and children, are committed to their pursuit of the Australian Dream, a concept considered somewhat outdated.
+The Aussie battler will at times face challenges or adversity, often in the face of an oppressive government or economic hardship.
+Kerrigan, and to a lesser extent his wife and children, are committed to their pursuit of the Australian Dream.
 The Castle has also been seen as "a canonised text for Australian settler identity".

 Release

 Alternative versions

-In the US version, there were several minor changes to dialogue.
-"Rissole" was changed to "meatloaf", "two-stroke" was changed to "diesel", references to the Australian TV show Hey Hey It's Saturday were changed to the more generic Funniest Home Videos (which existed in both markets), and brand names of various cars in the driveway were changed from uniquely Australian cars like the Camira, to ones sold in both countries like the Corolla.
+In the US version, there were several minor changes to the dialogue.
+"Rissole" was changed to "meatloaf", "two-stroke" was changed to "diesel", references to the Australian TV show Hey Hey It's Saturday were changed to the more generic Funniest Home Videos (which existed in both markets), and brand names of various cars in the driveway were changed from uniquely Australian cars like the Camira to ones sold in both countries like the Corolla.

-Australian broadcasts for "before-8:30pm screening" has profanity either removed or, where possible, masked by aircraft noises or redubbed when lip movements are not visible.
+Australian broadcasts for "before-8:30pm screening" have profanity either removed or, where possible, masked by aircraft noises or redubbed when lip movements are not visible.
 When shown after 8:30pm, all explicit language is intact.

 Box office

 The Castle previewed on 34 screens in Australia and grossed A$122,256 ranking 14th at the Australian box office for the week.
 It officially opened on 10 April 1997 on 86 screens and grossed A$1,137,703 for the week, ranking fourth.
-Its per screen average of A$13,229 was second only just behind the opening of the special edition of The Empire Strikes Back.
+Its per-screen average of A$13,229 was second only just behind the opening of the special edition of The Empire Strikes Back.
 It became one of the top-10-grossing Australian films of all time with a gross of A$10,326,439 at the box office in Australia, over 13 times its A$750,000 budget.

 Paramount Pictures bought distribution rights to the United Kingdom and South Africa, and was also offered North American distribution rights, which it refused to buy.
-A bidding war for North American rights took place, with Gramercy Pictures, Miramax Films and LIVE Entertainment being the frontrunners and Columbia TriStar also expressing interest in buying the rights.
+A bidding war for North American rights took place, with Gramercy Pictures, Miramax Films, and LIVE Entertainment being the frontrunners and Columbia TriStar also expressing interest in buying the rights.
 Ultimately, North American rights were bought by Miramax for a rumoured $6 million.
 The film grossed $877,621 in the United States and Canada.